What’s Open in Leadville & Twin Lakes, ColoradoDecember 16, 2020

 Restaurants are open for takeout, delivery, and outdoor dining.

-Indoor dining is at 25% of capacity, with social distancing requirements and extra space between tables.
-If you are coming with a group, please know that only 6 or fewer people from 2 or fewer households may sit together.
+Indoor dining is at 50% of capacity, with social distancing requirements and extra space between tables.
 Enjoy American food, Mexican cuisine, Chinese food, Cuban food, coffee shops and markets, and much more!

 Many retail shops are open at 50% of capacity.
 Be sure to explore downtown Leadville for local art, antiques, handmade furniture, outdoor gear, and much, much more.
 Please know that face coverings are required inside businesses and facilities, for everyone’s safety.